 They believe it’s not possible to consistently find stocks that are trading at a discount to their true value.
 And this belief leads many value investors to simply buy an index fund since that’s the only way for them to be certain they won’t pay too much for individual stocks.

-But, value investors who don’t believe the market is perfectly inefficient have to try very hard to find bargains in order to outperform the market and beat their own benchmarks.
+But, value investors who don’t believe the market is perfectly inefficient have to try very hard to find bargains to outperform the market and beat their own benchmarks.

 And this is where my 5-step process comes in handy.
 It will help you locate undervalued stocks with great consistency.
 This may allow you to achieve outstanding returns over time without taking on much risk.